StanChart restores dividend, reaffirms targets as COVID-19 halves profit

-StanChart, noted however, that overall income in 2021 is likely to be similar to 2020’s because of the impact of global interest rate cuts for the first half of this year.
+Boosting revenue has been Chief Executive Bill Winters’ main headache in recent years, as slowing growth in many of the bank’s key markets, a commodities downturn and low central bank rates all conspired to crush income.

+StanChart like rival HSBC said it is targeting affluent customers, especially in Asian markets, to try and boost its flagging profit, hoping to earn more fees from wealth management products to offset flat-lining lending returns.

-The London-headquartered lender, which earns the bulk of its revenue in Asia, said it would return capital to investors via a 9 cents per share dividend and $254 million buyback, with the total payout being the maximum permitted under temporary ‘guardrails’ set by the Bank of England.
+The London-headquartered lender also said it would return capital to investors via a 9 cents per share dividend and $254 million buyback, with the total payout being the maximum allowed under temporary ‘guardrails’ set by the Bank of England.

 The central bank last year told Britain’s largest lenders to suspend dividend payments and share buybacks for 2020 to help them maintain capital buffers against an expected hit to loan books from the pandemic.

-“Having now resumed it, we expect to be able to increase the full-year dividend per share over time as we execute our strategy and progress towards a 10% return on tangible equity,” Jose Vinals, Standard Chartered’s chairman, said in the exchange filing.
+“Having now resumed it, we expect to be able to increase the full-year dividend per share over time as we execute our strategy and progress towards a 10% return on tangible equity,” Jose Vinals, Standard Chartered’s chairman, said.

 The bank also said its return on tangible equity, a key profit metric, would climb from 3% to 7% by 2023.